-Due 28 February, 2005.
+Due in the week of 26 February, 2007.
 An excerpt from Dialogues Concerning Two New Sciences

 SIMPLICIO. . . .
 Since it is clear that we may have one line greater than another, each containing an infinite number of points, we are forced to admit that, within one and the same class, we may have something greater than infinity, because the infinity of points in the long line is greater than the infinity of points in the short line.
 This assigning to an infinite quantity a value greater than infinity is quite beyond my comprehension.